moxue1989/FlightClub/DATABASE.md

 ## Security Considerations

 1. **Database File**: The database file is stored in `wwwroot` but is excluded from git via `.gitignore`
-2. **Parameter Obfuscation**: Sensitive parameters (like AuthTokens) are automatically obfuscated in API responses
+2. **Backups**: Consider implementing regular backups of the database file for production use
-3. **Backups**: Consider implementing regular backups of the database file for production use
+3. **Access Control**: Ensure proper access controls are in place for the database file in production environments

 ## Migration